hyounesy/cass2017_vis/README.md

 ## Submitting
-All submissions are due by ???.
-The results will be announced and discussed during the workshop session on ???.
+All submissions are due by Thursday Sept 7th at 11:59pm czech time (CET).
+The results will be announced and discussed during the workshop session on September 8.

 Please refer to the [submission instructions](submissions/README.md) for details.